akjadhav/asst2/README.md

 ## Grading ##

-Points in this assignment will be assigned as follows,
+Points in this project will be assigned as follows,

 **Part A (50 points)**
 - 5 points for correctness of `TaskSystemParallelSpawn::run()` + 5 points for its performance.
 (10 points total)